Puppy38/Simple-Music-Player/README.md

 # Simple Music Player
-A simple music player made in C# that can play mp3 files, wav files , aac files, mid files, midi files and wma files.
+A simple music player made in C# that can play mp3 files, wav files, aac files, mid files, midi files and wma files.
 ![Music Player Screenshot](screenshotNEW.png)
 ### How to Run
 Go to the Releases section and download the latest version.